7 Python Built-in Functions for Code Optimization and Performance Tips

 Posted on Sat 19 April 2025 in Quant Development

-When you're writing backtesters, handling tick data, or running live trading bots, performance and clarity matter.
-Python has a ton of powerful built-in tools, but many of them fly under the radar.
-These underrated functions can make your quant code cleaner, faster, and easier to maintain.
+When you're writing backtesters, working with tick data, or building real-time trading bots, code clarity and performance matter.
+Python offers powerful built-in functions that many developers overlook.
+In this article, you'll discover practical Python performance tips, tricks, and built-ins that can make your quant code faster, more readable, and easier to maintain.

 1. functools.lru_cache